 Anyhoo, here are some pros on each:

 1. The smell.
-Of the pages and if it is a scratch-n'-sniff.
+Of the pages.
+Especially if it is a scratch-n'-sniff.

 2. The sound.
 Pages turning.